chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 --- abstract

-This draft describes a modification to the Discovery of Designated Resolvers (DDR) standard, enabling use of encrypted DNS in the presence of legacy DNS forwarders.
+This draft describes an extension to the Discovery of Designated Resolvers (DDR) standard, enabling use of encrypted DNS in the presence of legacy DNS forwarders.

 --- middle